WrathChaos/react-native-button/README.md

 ## License

-React Native Dynamic Search Bar Library is available under the MIT license.
+React Native Button Library is available under the MIT license.
 See the LICENSE file for more info.